rsksmart/RSKIPs/IPs/RSKIP144.md

 An empty `partitionEnds` indicates that all transactions go in the _sequential partition_.

 Values in `partitionsEnd` must be greater than 0 and in ascending order.
-The maximum number of parallel partitions that the miner can specify is equal to the minimum number of cores required to run the RSK node, this maximum is called  `maxTransactionExecutionThreads`.
+The maximum number of parallel partitions that the miner can specify is equal to the minimum number of cores required to run the RSK node.

 ## New block validation consensus